andreshindi/sf_automation_documentation/README.md

 # sf_automation_documentation

 ### Notes 20-Oct-2025
-- add a check of the outputs/download folder and create them if required
-- loop flow_list, build the request to retrieve all flows in unpackaged
-- check if can retrieve all flows
-- build the .flow path on flow list
+- script: fix prompt - use """ to build the prompt
-- use it to send to llm, get the result and add to another column (description)
-- Before proceeding: Organize code blocks -
+- From script.py: transfer logic to main.py
+- start organizing the code.
+Different scripts for different functions
+- Don't use openAI, ollama works fine for this demo - Maybe we need to use docker??

 ### Progress
 - Now we're able to: initiate connection, query active flows, put them in a csv (break) request a mtd retrieval, extract the zip, move the flow metadata to the flow folder